andela/cron-scheduler/README.md

 You specify the cron messages to send in the `cron.yaml` file of the App Engine application.
 This file is written in
 [YAML format](http://cloud.google.com/appengine/docs/python/config/cron#Python_app_yaml_About_cron_yaml).
-The App Engine application uses the first param of the event-handler URL as the name of the corresponding Cloud Pub/Sub topic while the second param is the event type.
-For example, if an event handler is specified as `url: /publish/daily-tick/USER_CREATED_EVENT`, the Cloud Pub/Sub topic name is `daily-tick` while the event type is `USER_CREATED_EVENT`.
+The App Engine application publishes all events to `cron` topic.It uses the event-type URL param as the event type.
+For example, if an event handler is specified as `url: /publish/USER_CREATED_EVENT`, the Cloud Pub/Sub topic name will remain `cron` while the event type is `USER_CREATED_EVENT`.

 When the Cron Service fires a scheduled event, the App Engine application handles the request and passes the cron message to the corresponding